omelao/migrate-hack/README.md

 ⚠️ **Warning:**
-This gem modifies the files in the repository where it is executed but then restores everything to normal.
+This gem modifies the files in the repository where it is executed according to git history, but then restores everything to normal.
 **Do not run it on servers that are actively serving the application.
 Run it in parallel.**

 # migrate-hack